When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 When buying a mattress online, the most important part of the process is in doing in-depth research.
 In most cases, your search will eventually be narrowed down to two choices.
-In these cases you want to see your two top choices compared side to side, with personalized advice on which one is right for you.
+In order to choose the best mattress, you will want to see your two top choices compared side to side, with personalized advice on which one is right for you.

 That’s why we’re striving to create a comprehensive repertoire of mattress comparisons — so that no matter which two mattresses you’re deciding between, we’ll have an article that covers them.
 Look below for our current list of mattress comparison articles, and check back often for more, as we’re adding new ones every week.